-Threats and ContaminantsThe groundwater has been contaminated with volatile organic compounds (VOCs), primarily vinyl chloride and 1,2-dichloroethane, and with polynuclear aromatic hydrocarbons (PAHs), pesticides and metals, primarily manganese.
-The potential for exposure to contaminated groundwater at the site poses a threat to human health.
-Levels of mercury in soils affected by past discharges from the transfer station's septic system exceed the level that EPA has determined is protective of wildlife.
+Threats and ContaminantsThe groundwater was contaminated with volatile organic compounds (VOCs), primarily vinyl chloride and 1,2-dichloroethane, and with polynuclear aromatic hydrocarbons (PAHs), pesticides and metals, primarily manganese.
+The potential for exposure to contaminated groundwater at the site posed a threat to human health.
+Levels of mercury in soils affected by past discharges from the transfer station's septic system exceeded the level that EPA has determined is protective of wildlife.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 EPA selected a remedy for the site in a September 1993 Record of Decision (ROD).
 The ROD required: capping of the landfill to reduce further leaching of contaminants from buried wastes into the groundwater; extraction of contaminated groundwater in order to reduce contaminant concentrations to risk-based cleanup levels; on-site treatment of extracted groundwater and discharge to the on-site stream; continued groundwater and stream monitoring; restrictions on the use of the landfill property and local groundwater; and provision of an alternate water supply to area residents, if necessary.